-Patellar tracking disorder is a knee condition that occurs when the patella also known as the kneecap, moves out of its original place when the leg straightens or bends.
+Patellar tracking disorder is a condition that occurs when the patella, also known as the kneecap, moves out of its original place when the leg straightens or bends.

-In most cases, the kneecap shifts towards the outside of your leg, this condition is called “Lateral Patella tracking”.
+In most cases, the kneecap shifts towards the outside of your leg, called “Lateral Patella tracking”.

-Occasionally in some cases, it may shift toward the inside too.
+Occasionally in some cases, it may shift toward the medial side too.

-Why this shift happens, is due to the force applied to the kneecap itself.
+Why this shift happens due to the force applied to the kneecap itself.

 The kneecap is held in its natural position by ligaments on the medial and lateral sides and by tendons on the top side.

-Below the patella, there is a layer of cartilage that helps the patella glide along the femur’s groove.
+Below the patella is a cartilage layer that helps the patella glide along the femur’s groove.

 When the cartilage below the patella does wear out, it can create pain and discomfort in the knee.

-The misalignment of the patella is the result of tendons, muscles or ligaments that are either too tight or too loose.
+The misalignment of the patella results from tendons, muscles or ligaments that are either too tight or too loose.

-In the case of Lateral Patella Tracking, could be the Vastus Lateralist over-developed compared to the Vastus Medialis, or the IT Band (Illiotibial Band) pulling too much.
+In the case of Lateral Patella Tracking, the Vastus Lateralist is over-developed compared to the Vastus Medialis or the IT Band (Iliotibial Band) pulling too much.

-Why Vastus L. can overtake the strengthening of Vastus M, is due to the muscle size.
+Vastus L. can overtake Vastus M’s strengthening due to the muscle size.

 Indeed the V.L. is visibly bigger than the V. M.